Monday, August 29, 2011

 4. When the thought of introducing said subject to your parents inspires pangs of nausea and bouts of anxiety, move on.
 The 'officiality' of many of my relationships has been contingent upon my parents' death.
 This is never a good thing.
 All of a sudden you'll be 35 and your mother will be asking you if you're a lesbian over Yellow Tail Chardonnay.
 Avoid this awkward conversation by dating people you don't have to excuse to your immediate family.
 You haven't found an amazing man who is complex, complicated, and 'misunderstood.'
 You've found a fucking loser.

 5. Never forget that you're the balls times three.
 If you're anything like me, a series of heartbreaks (though typically self-initiated -- hey, I don't get dumped) can be more than psychologically damaging.
 Sometimes we forget that we're actually better than the losers we loathe, but we mustn't forget.
 Remember, YOU have your shit together.
 YOU are smart.
 YOU have great taste in music.
 YOU can cook.
 YOU are funny.
-YOU have the thing between your legs that bleeds for 7 days, doesn't die, and drives men nuts.
-Use it to your advantage, and stop letting assholes take advantage of YOU.
+Take some time to acknowledge how powerful you truly are -- remember, only women can bleed for 7 days and not die.
+So reflect on this often, and stop letting assholes take advantage of YOU.